ludviglundh/react-tailwind-datetime-picker/README.md

   </div>
   <br />
   <p align="center">
-    ⚠️ Please note that this is a work in progress.
-I'm learning npm and rollup as I go
+    ⚠️ Please note that this is a work in progress
   </p>
 </p>